EzzTheAnalyst/f1_2026_predictions/README.md

 3. **Model Training**: A **XGBoosting Regressor** is trained using 2026 free practice, and sprint results.
 4. **Prediction**: The model predicts race times for 2026 and ranks drivers accordingly.
 5. **Evaluation**: Model performance is measured using **Mean Absolute Error (MAE)**.
+6. **Weather**: Prediction of how the weather is going to be like in case it rained or not in order to add wet multiplier factor**.

 ## ❓ FAQs